 Mr. Garvy has more than 40 years of investment experience.
 He is a well-known speaker at investment conferences and seminars and has been invited to present INTECH’s research at universities and consultant gatherings throughout the world.
 Mr. Garvy sat on the Board of Directors of the Institute for Quantitative Research in Finance (The Q-Group).

-Mr. Garvy is Chairman of the University of Central Florida Board Of Trustees and is Chairman of the Educational Programs Committee.
+Mr. Garvy is Chairman of the Educational Programs Committee of the UCF Board of Trustees.
 UCF is the second largest university in the U.S. with over 68,000 students.
 He also has served on the business school advisory council at the University of Notre Dame.

 Mr. Garvy has been active in community affairs.
 He has served as a member of the Palm Beach County Investment Board and as a trustee of the Palm Beach Retirement Board for over ten years.
 He is a past Chairman of Rosarian Academy and has been active with Cardinal Newman High School.
 He is a member of the Society of the Four Arts and served on the board of the Sailfish Club.